ryanomor/interview-task-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-For information about using `Create React App`, click the previous link.

 # Quickstart
 From the project's root, you can simply run `/bin/sh start.sh`, or for a more a more in depth start, refer to the next section.